Are There Difficulty Levels on LSAT Questions?

 That’s why any effective LSAT prep focuses on the fundamentals—like active reading and critical thinking—rather than worrying about difficulty levels.

 Looking for effective tools to prep?
 Solving real LSAT questions, targeted review, and treating every test like an official one will build the skills you need to succeed.
 You can access all of these on LSAT Demon.
-Create a free account and start practicing.
+Create a free account and start practicing now.